gura-lang/gura-lang.github.io/language-manual/Template-Engine.md

     tmpl = template('sample.tmpl')

-Then, you can order the instance to render its result by the following code:
+Then, you can render the result of the template with `template#render()` method.
+Below is an example to put the result to standard output:

     tmpl.render(sys.stdout)

+If the method takes no argument, it would return the result as a string.

+    result = tmpl.render()

 It may sometimes happen that you want to describe a template containing embedded scripts as a `string` value in a script.
-The `string` class provides method `string#template()` that create a `template` instance from the string as below:
+The `string` class provides method `string#template()` that create a `template` instance from the string.

     str = 'Current time is ${datetime.now().format('%H:%M:%S')}.'
+    result = str.template().render()

+As it's thought to be a common process to create a `template` instance from a string and then render it, a utility method called `string#embed()` is prepared.
+The above code can also be writen as below:

+    str = 'Current time is ${datetime.now().format('%H:%M:%S')}.'
-	tmpl = str.template()
+    result = str.embed()

 <!-- --------------------------------------------------------------------- -->